XClose

 Out[27]:

-A set has no particular order, but is really useful for checking or storing unique values.
+Note that a set has no particular order, but is really useful for checking or storing unique values.

 Set operations work as in mathematics: